If you are one of the millions of Americans struggling to pay your debts and make ends meat, you are not alone.

 Debt Forgiveness

 While complete debt forgiveness is very rare, it may be possible to qualify for partial loan forgiveness.
-Sponsored assistance programs may sometimes be available for some individuals and mortgage relief programs sponsored by your mortgage lender may be available.
+Sponsored assistance programs may sometimes be available for some individuals, and mortgage debt relief programs offered by your mortgage lender may be available.
 Check your eligibility for these programs.

 Debt relief programs can provide you with the reprieve you need from heavy debt, but it is important to work with debt settlement companies that will put your needs first.
-Avoid scams and check reviews about the debt relief company you plan to work with.
+Check reviews of the debt relief company you plan to work with.